 Jason H. Thompson and Kaitlyn Pietras are husband and wife Projection Designers living in Los Angeles, CA. Their work has been seen internationally in the UK, Europe and Asia.
-Most recently, they were awarded an LADCC Award for their projection design for Vietgone, and their design for A Trip to the Moon was shortlisted for the DTS Award for Projection Design.
+Most recently, they were awarded an LADCC Award for their projection design for Vietgone, and their design for A Trip to the Moon was shortlisted for the KOI-USA Award for Projection Design.
 They’ve designed for major companies and theaters all over the US including: The Industry, Walt Disney Creative Entertainment, Center Theatre Group, LA Philharmonic, Oregon Shakespeare Festival, The Cleveland Orchestra, San Francisco Symphony, New World Orchestra, Carnegie Hall, The Public Theatre, Broadway, The Guthrie Theatre, Kansas City Rep, South Coast Rep, The Geffen Playhouse, Pasadena Playhouse, Artists Repertory Theatre, Rattlestick Playwrights Theatre, and Ars Nova.
-Collectively they have won two Los Angeles Ovation Awards, three LADCC awards, as well as having work showcased at the Prague Quadrennial twice.
-They were also featured individually in the US’s exhibit at the 2019 Prague Quadrennial.
+Collectively they have won two Los Angeles Ovation Awards, three LADCC awards, as well as having work showcased at the Prague Quadrennial in 2019, 2015, and 2011.

 JASON H. THOMPSON designs projections and lighting for opera, dance, theatre, theme parks, commercial, architecture and corporate events.
 He recently received an LA Drama Critics Circle Award for Vietgone.
 Jason has also been awarded The Kinetic Lighting Award for outstanding achievement in theatrical design.
 He also received two Ovation Awards for Chavez Ravine [Projection Design] and Venice [Projection Design].